pierrick-marie/simple-js-gallery/README.md

 * Display images whatever their size
 * Possible to display images in full screen mode
 * Support image's title
-* Very simple and lightweight HTML and CSS code
+* Very simple and lightweight HTML5 and Scss code
 * Thumbnails are generated automatically
-* Run without internet connection and with few dependencies
+* Run with few dependencies and without internet connection
 * Support keyboard interactions

 # Clone the repository